openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 1. Infra Owner creates a BareMetalHost resource with a label that matches an InstallEnv selector.
 1. The Baremetal Agent Controller adds the discovery ISO URL to the BareMetalHost.
-1. baremetal-operator uses redfish virtualmedia to boot the live ISO on the BareMetalHost.
+1. baremetal-operator boots the live ISO on the BareMetalHost.
 1. The Agent starts up and reports back to the assisted service, which creates an Agent resource in the hub cluster.
 The Agent is labeled with the labels that were specified in the InstallEnv's Spec, optionally including a label to match the AgentSelector field on the ClusterDeployment.
 1. If the Agent does not get a default label matching a ClusterDeployment, a user or other automation must add a label to match the AgentSelector field on the appropriate ClusterDeployment.
 1. Cluster Creator or Infra Owner adds a reference to the ClusterDeployment onto the InstallEnv if it is not already present.
 This reference confirms that the ClusterDeployment, which resides in a different namespace, is authorized to consume Agents from this InstallEnv.